 But be careful, slurping is not considered polite in all Asian cultures.
 In Thailand and in parts of China it is accepted to slurp but not really encouraged.
 Just know before you go.

-You might be surprised to know that in some cultures, if you finish all your food on your plate, it is a sign that your host did not provide you with enough food and in many cases your host will continue to serve you each time you clear your plate and drink your entire beverage.
+You might be surprised to learn that in some cultures, finishing all your food on your plate is a sign that your host did not provide you with enough food and in many cases your host will continue to serve you each time you clear your plate and drink your entire beverage.

-I had heard that farting was NOT rude in certain cultures but I wasn’t really sure if it was true or not so I did a little research.
+I heard that farting was NOT rude in certain cultures but I wasn’t really sure if was true or not so I did a little research.
 Turns out Farting after a meal is an expression of thanks and appreciation to the Inuit people of Canada?
 I’m not sure if I believe this one so if you know otherwise, please let me know.
 I’m really curious.

 5- Yes, You SHOULD Belch and Burp:

-#6- Don’t Cut Your Salad With A Knife In France!
+6- Don’t Cut Your Salad With A Knife In France!

 Have you ever gone to a fancy restaurant and weren’t sure which fork to use.
 Fear not.
 It’s the one furthest from your plate.

 Some countries don’t even use forks but rather eat with their hands like Bangladesh, India, Nepal and Pakistan.

 When in doubt, look around and see what other people are doing and just follow suit.
 Better yet, just ask someone.
 And the next time you are sitting next to someone who slurps at the table, just smile and feel happy that you know, they are showing that they are enjoying their meal.